nexmo-se/windows-dial-in-out/Readme.md

     public static string sip_endpoint = "@sip-ap1.nexmo.com"; //this is Asia Pacific endpoint, use sip.nexmo.com if US public static string conferenceNumber = "";
     public static string serverUrl = ""; //this servers url

+You have to add these nuget packages as well
+    OpenTok
+    Vonage

 ## Setting up OpenTok & Nexmo projects
   For OpenTok:
   * Create an API Project to get the API Key and Secret.